82,429,200 hectares (824,292 sq. km.) (318,261 sq. mi.)

 When it comes to conservation, Namibia is rare.
-It is one of the only countries in the world that addresses conservation as well as the protection of its natural resources directly in its constitution.
-So, Namibia is in better shape than most.
-But, there are still challenges.
+It is one of the only countries in the world that addresses conservation and natural resource protection directly in its constitution.
+But this rich coastal ecosystem is extremely fragile, and there are signs of pressure from unsustainable living.

 Become a member

 Join African Wildlife Foundation as a member for just $25.
 Your partnership is vital to our mission to protect Africa’s most precious - and imperiled - creatures.